-2 - Use "Drive", "Folder" and "Files" boxes (located on the Right Panel at the right side of the screen) and choose the folder with embroidery designs.
+2 - Use the "Drive", "Folder", and "Files" boxes (located on the right panel at the right side of the screen) and choose the folder with embroidery designs.

-3 - In the "Files" box select the designs which you want to create images of.
-To select multiple designs, please move mouse pointer to the file name of the first design in the "Files:" box at the right side of the screen, depress the left mouse button and hold it down while moving the mouse pointer over the file names of the other designs.
-When the mouse pointer is over the last design, please release the left mouse button (Picture No. 1).
+3 - In the "Files" box, select the designs for which you want to create images.
+To select multiple designs, move the mouse pointer to the file name of the first design in the "Files:" box at the right side of the screen, depress the left mouse button, and hold it down while moving the mouse pointer over the file names of the other designs.
+When the mouse pointer is over the last design, release the left mouse button (Picture No. 1).

 1. Select multiple designs

-4 - Once the files are selected, click "Right Panel > Export > Export Image" command from main menu (Picture No. 2).
+4 - Once the files are selected, click the "Right Panel > Export > Export Image" command from the main menu (Picture No. 2).

 2. Select "Right Panel > Export > Export Image" menu

-5 - Specify the size of images - either the width or the height, both dimensions or scale 1:1.
-Click "OK" button to continue (Picture No. 3).
+5 - Specify the size of the images—either the width or the height, both dimensions, or scale 1:1.
+Click the "OK" button to continue (Picture No. 3).

 3. Choose image size

-7 - Finally, click "All" button to create images of all selected designs.
-In case you have selected only single design, click "OK" button.
+7 - Finally, click the "All" button to create images of all selected designs.
+In case you have selected only a single design, click the "OK" button.
 Images will be stored in the same folder as the designs (Picture No. 4).

 4. Choose image format and file name

-8 - Now you can view images to check them.
-In this example, they are displayed in free image viewer is IrfanView (Picture No. 5).
+8 - Now you can view the images to check them.
+In this example, they are displayed in a free image viewer, IrfanView (Picture No. 5).
 Another free image viewer is ACDSee.

 Back to Embird Tutorial Contents